ansible/awx-operator/docs/user-guide/advanced-configuration/mesh-ingress.md

 Note that AWXMeshIngress requires [SSL Passthrough](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough) enabled which is disabled by default.
 Ensure it is enabled on your NGINX Ingress Controller.

-By specifying `ingress_controler` as `nginx`, AWX Operator will generate Ingress resource that has `nginx.ingress.kubernetes.io/ssl-passthrough` annotation set to `"true"`.
+By specifying `ingress_controller` as `nginx`, AWX Operator will generate Ingress resource that has `nginx.ingress.kubernetes.io/ssl-passthrough` annotation set to `"true"`.

 Example: